 In March 2004, FCU adopted a new trial format of Task Forces to promote and support social justice action by the church, overseen by a Council on Social Justice; this format was adopted permanently in 2006.
 Since the adoption of this format, the following task forces have been chartered by the church for one year at a time:

 Green Sanctuary [May 2008-present]: Promotes a sustainable lifestyle at church, home, work and in the community.
-The task force meets monthly and will host 12 events to meet the standards of the Unitarian Universalist Society's Green Sanctuary Program requirements.
-The Green Sanctuary task force conducted a survey as part of an assessment requirement as FCU works toward certification from the UUA Green Sanctuary program.
+The task force meets monthly and helped FCU to meet the standards of the Unitarian Universalist Society's Green Sanctuary Program.
+The Green Sanctuary task force conducted a survey as part of an assessment requirement as FCU worked toward certification from the UUA Green Sanctuary program.
 The Survey Results were used to help determine which twelve environmental programs were undertaken.
 FCU is now an accredited Green Sanctuary Congregation of the UUA.

 Neighborhood Supper [2004-present]: Cook and serve dinner 13 Tuesdays a year as part of Littleton Council of Churches effort to provide a free meal and companionship for people in the community.

 Unitarian Universalist Service Committee [2004-present]: Coordinates our work with the UUSC office in Cambridge.